UW-Climate-Risk-Lab/climate-risk-map/README.md

 ### CI/CD Workflows
 - GitHub Actions for automated testing and deployment
-- Separate workflows for frontend, API, and data processing components
+- Separate workflows for application and data processing components
 - Automated testing with Poetry and pytest
 - Docker image builds for containerized components
 - Automated deployment to AWS infrastructure